The Risks of Storing Old Electronics in Closets, Warehouses, and Storage Rooms

 Consider these steps:

-- Require a Certificate of Destruction for every service
+• Require a Certificate of a hard drive destruction machine for every service

 By taking control of the process, you eliminate guesswork and reduce exposure.